craceinfotech/craceinfotech-accounting-software__1-64692/README.md

 You can use Foxpro, Microsoft Access,SQL Server or Oracle.
 Database Table structures are published.
 All path settings are clearly explained.

-If you want to have a clear understanding of source code and to get the answers for the following questions, you can view more screen shots with descriptions in my web site www.craceinfotech.com

 * How to create database files folder?